Square-Truncation Hypercube |

 We tried to license the patent under very reasonable terms to established high fidelity speaker manufacturers (including JBL), but ran into the "Not Invented Here" syndrome.

-Not only that, but their audio engineers refused to even listen to the speakers, just said they had "too many corners" and did not fit the Thiele-Small equations for loudspeaker enclosures
+Not only that, but their audio engineers refused to even listen to the speakers, just said they had "too many corners" and did not fit the Thiele-Small equations for loudspeaker enclosures.

 Their actual basic problem was that the only system of equations they knew how to use had at its root the implicit assumption that the enclosure had the shape of a rectangular prism - with one wall parallel with the baffle plate.

-13-sided polyhedron having no wall parallel with the baffle plate rendered their precious little system of equations utterly irrelevant - and they couldn't really do mathmatics themselves, all they could do was to crank numbers through equations handed to them by someone else, like mindless little organ-grinder monkeys.
+A 13-sided polyhedron having no wall parallel with the baffle plate rendered their precious little system of equations utterly irrelevant - and they couldn't really do mathmatics themselves, all they could do was to crank numbers through equations handed to them by someone else, like mindless little organ-grinder monkeys.

 We were pretty clueless when it came to raising venture capital - I freely admit that I was truly pathetic at being a businessman - all we really wanted to do was to work in the lab, exploring new frontiers of knowledge.